ESP8266 Tutorial: Programming the Onboard GPIO Pins

 5. Choose your ESP8266 board from Tools > Board > Generic ESP8266 Module

-In Arduino IDE go to examples and open the blink program.
-Change the pin no to 2 from 13, since there is only two GPIObpins for ESP8266 (GPIO0 and GPIO2).
+In Arduino IDE, go to “examples” and open the blink program.
+Change the pin number to 2 from 13, since there are only two GPIObpins for the ESP8266 (GPIO0 and GPIO2).

-Connect the ESP-01 module as per the diagram above, upload the sketch which is shown below and watch the magic.
+Connect the ESP-01 module as per the diagram above, then upload the sketch shown below and watch the magic!

 Feedback and Questions are welcomed!
 Thanks for reading.